oddbird/css-sandbox/src/scope/explainer.md

 </aside>
 ```

-The primary use-case that I'm trying to address
+The primary use-case that we're trying to address
 is one in which component-styles are "locked-in"
 to avoid cross-contamination,
 but global styles are used to "tie it all together"